albertoriva/jobman/README.md

 ## Job map

-If -v is specified, the program will print a string showing the state of all jobs to standard error.
+While running, the program will print a string showing the state of all jobs to standard error (unless -q is specified).
 Each job is represented by a single character, and the characters for all jobs are printed consecutively, in order, on a single line.
 The string is printed only when the status of at least one job changes.
 The characters used in the string are are:

 Char | Meaning